FAQ

 A bachelors of arts or science degree requires at least 180 credits.
 Out of that 180, 168 credits need to be taken graded.
 180 minus 168 is 12.

-So does this mean you can’t have more than 12 pass/no pass credits?
-No, you can.
-However, if you do, you have to graduate with more than 180 credits.
+If you want to have more than 12 pass/no pass credits, you have to graduate with more than 180 credits.
 If you want to take 4 classes (or 16 credits) pass/no pass, you must complete at least 184 credits.

 In most cases, no. In some cases, maybe.
 It really depends on how that W is perceived.